DFE-Digital/Enterprise-Security-Architecture/Tier2-Policies/POL-SEC-001 - Tier2 Authentication Policy.md

 - Enforce password lockout after 6 bad passwords
 - Reset failed login attempts after 60 minutes
 - Account will lockout for 60 minutes
-- Password must meet complexity requirements
+- No complexity requirements to support the use of passphrases

 ### Service/functional accounts